Mark Mori: Kent State: The Day the War Came Home

 Kent State: The Day the War Came Home, directed by Chris Triffo and executive produced by Mark Mori featured interviews with injured students, eyewitnesses, guardsmen, and relatives of students killed at Kent State shootings on May 4, 1970.
 It was released by The Learning Channel (TLC) in 2000 and received the Emmy award for Outstanding Background/Analysis of a Single Current Story.

-Television series

-Raw Footage

-Raw Footage was the first original series on The Independent Film Channel (IFC) hosted Alec Baldwin featuring interviews with independent film directors.
+Dead North

+Mori was a supervising producer on Dead North, a highly rated 4-part true crime docuseries on Investigation Discovery.
+The series chronicles the 2014 investigation into the disappearance of Chris Regan.